rnwolfe/somewolfe.com/content/posts/2018-01-23-setting-up-an-iperf3-server-on-a-raspberry-pi.markdown

 title: Setting up an iPerf3 Server on a Raspberry Pi
 type: post
 url: /2018/01/23/setting-up-an-iperf3-server-on-a-raspberry-pi/
+featuredImage: /images/circuit-board.jpeg
 categories:
   - How To
 tags:
   - iperf
   - iperf3
   - networking
   - raspberry pi
   - rpi
   - speed tests
 ---

 I was recently battling for server time when doing to internet-based performance testing against one of the [publicly listed iperf3 servers](https://iperf.fr/iperf-servers.php).
 Unfortunately, iperf3 only supports one test at a time.
 This makes sense in order to provide full resources to an individual test for reliable results.
 In any case, I didn't want to wait when I'm smack in the middle of some heart throbbing troubleshooting.
 So, I decided to set my own up from my home and let internet traffic in to use it.

 #### Updating the Raspberry Pi

 First things first, I had barely touched my RPi in a while, so I needed to update Raspbian to the most recent distro -- Pixel.
 This was easy enough, though time consuming.
 The RPi package servers apparently don't download all that quickly.
 It took around a couple of hours all in all.
 [This is a straightforward guide for it](https://www.cnet.com/how-to/update-your-raspberry-pi-to-raspbian-pixel-for-fancy-new-features/).
 But, it essentially comes down to:

     sudo apt-get update